New Pricing FAQs

 The future for ePN has never been brighter and our pricing model now better reflects our goals and ambitions.

 New pricing will help us strengthen the program, allowing for better alignment with eBay’s company-wide initiatives of driving buyers in specific categories and expanding the customer base through new and reactivated buyers.

 How is it different from the previous pricing model?
 What are the new components of ePN pricing?

 Whereas QCP was based on an algorithm that relied on multiple factors to calculate earnings, the new pricing model is based on a set of category-level commission rates.
 These rates range from 40 to 80 percent of revenue, based on category and program country.
 In addition, the new pricing model provides a bonus for new and reactivated buyers.
 These buyers are defined as visitors who have not purchased from eBay over the past 12 months.
 The new and reactivated buyer bonus equates to an additional 200 percent bonus.

 Another new component is in the way we track “Buy It Now” and “Bid” items.
 For a “Buy It Now” item, you will be compensated if a user makes a purchase within 24 hours.
-For “Bid” items where a bid (not necessarily the Winning Bid) is placed within 24 hours of the initial click, you are credited for winning auctions for up to 10 days, which is the maximum length that an auction can last.
+For “Bid” items where a bid is placed within 24 hours of the initial click, you are credited for winning auctions for up to 10 days, which is the maximum length that an auction can last.

 How this will affect my earnings / how much will I earn with the new model?

 Overall, the pricing rates are market-driven, but will vary by publisher.
 As the new pricing is based on a set of category-level commission rates with bonuses for driving purchases from new and reactivated eBay buyers, those of you focusing on the higher percentage categories who are also driving new buyers will do the best under the new model.